SummerSlam (2004): Preliminary matches

 Before the event went live on pay-per-view, Rob Van Dam defeated René Duprée in a match taped for Sunday Night Heat.
 The first match was a six-man tag team match between The Dudleys (Bubba Ray Dudley, D-Von Dudley, and Spike Dudley) and the team of Rey Mysterio, Billy Kidman, and Paul London.
 Spike pinned Kidman after a 3D from Bubba Ray and D-Von to win the match for his team.

 The next match was between Kane and Matt Hardy in a "Till Death To Us Part" match.
 Hardy gained control over Kane after performing a Twist of Fate on Kane outside of the ring and attacking him with the ring bell.
 Kane then countered a suplex attempt by Hardy into a chokeslam from the top rope to win the match.
 As a result of the pre-match stipulation, Lita was forced to marry Kane, as part of their on-going storyline.

 The third match was between John Cena and Booker T in the first match of a "Best of 5 series" for the WWE United States Championship.
-Early in the match, Cena gained the advantage over Booker.
-In the end, Booker performed a scissors kick on Cena, who retaliated by performing an FU to win the match and go up 1-0 in the series.
+Early in the match, Cena gained the advantage over Booker T. In the end, Booker T performed a scissors kick on Cena, who retaliated by performing an FU to win the match and go up 1-0 in the series.

 The following match was a Triple Threat match for the WWE Intercontinental Championship involving Edge, Batista and Chris Jericho.
 During the match, Edge and Jericho performed double-team maneuvers onto Batista.
 Edge performed a spear on Jericho to retain the title.

 The fifth match was between Kurt Angle and Eddie Guerrero.
 Angle gained control over Guerrero early on in the match.
 Mid-match, the referee was knocked out, and as a result, Guerrero took his boot off and used it to hit both Angle and Luther Reigns, who was at ringside with Angle and tried to get involved in the match.
 The match concluded when Angle was able to counter a frog splash and forced Guerrero to submit to the Ankle Lock.

 The next match was between Triple H and Eugene.
 At the start of the match, Triple H pretended to attack the ring announcer, Lilian Garcia, as a distraction to attack Eugene.
 Eugene countered Triple H's attacks by executing a Rock Bottom.
 During the match, Ric Flair attempted to interfere but he was ejected by the referee.
 As Flair was leaving from ringside, William Regal hit Flair with a pair of brass knuckles.
 Triple H performed a Pedigree on Eugene to win the match.